Academic Catalog

 Faculty:

-Capacia, Davis, Funk, Giles, Greenheck, Hicks, Lee, Lines, Manchester, Millan, Munoz, Palacios, Rawlings, Sundblad, Vanden Eynden, Waller, Working
+Capacia, Davis, Funk, Giles, Greenheck, Lee, Lines, Manchester, Millan, Munoz, Palacios, Rawlings, Sundblad, Vanden Eynden, Waller, Working

 The Mathematics course offerings have been greatly revamped to capture the spirit of Assembly Bill 705.
 We now have accelerated pathways for students to complete transfer level math courses within one year of starting school, each one with an accompanying support course if needed or desired.
 Five transfer-level or “parent” courses exist for four separate pathways: MATH-120 Quantitative Reasoning, MATH-160 Elementary Statistics, MATH-178 Calculus for Business, Social and Behavioral Sciences and MATH-175 College Algebra-STEM or MATH-176 Precalculus: Functions and Graphs-STEM.
 (The STEM pathway also includes MATH-180 Analytic Geometry and Calculus I and MATH-280 Analytic Geometry and Calculus II along with various second year Math courses for those majoring in Math, Physics, Engineering etc.) The support courses that are paired or linked with the parent course are MATH-020 Foundations for Quantitative Reasoning, MATH-060 Foundations for Elementary Statistics, MATH-078 Foundations for Calculus for Business, Social, & Behavorial Sciences, MATH-075 Foundations for College Algebra and MATH-076 Foundations for Precalculus.
 These support courses give prerequisite math and study skills that pertain to the parent course.
 Finally, for those interested in Elementary School Education, we offer three courses, MATH-125 Structure and Concepts of Elementary Mathematics I, MATH-126 Structure and Concepts of Elementary Mathematics II, and MATH-128 Children's Mathematical Thinking.